 - QPSK Modulator - Modulates the bits into QPSK symbols

-- Raised Cosine Transmit Filter - Uses a rolloff factor of 0.5, and upsamples the QPSK symbols by four
+- Raised Cosine Transmit Filter - Uses a rolloff factor of 0.5, and upsamples the QPSK symbols by two

-- AWGN Channel with Frequency Offset and Variable Time Delay - Applies the frequency offset, a variable delay, and additive white Gaussian noise to the signal
+- AWGN Channel with Frequency Offset and Variable Time Delay - Applies the frequency offset, a timing drift, and additive white Gaussian noise to the signal

-- Raised Cosine Receive Filter - Uses a rolloff factor of 0.5, and downsamples the input signal by two
+- Raised Cosine Receive Filter - Uses a rolloff factor of 0.5

 - Coarse Frequency Compensation - Estimates an approximate frequency offset of the received signal and corrects it

 - Symbol Synchronizer - Resamples the input signal according to a recovered timing strobe so that symbol decisions are made at the optimum sampling instants